SenthuranSivananthan/demo-service-fabric-configs/README.md

 At the end of the configuration load, all settings are overlayed and the final configuration (including any overrides) are presented to the application.

 You can access the configuration through:  `FabricRuntime.GetActivationContext().GetConfigurationPackageObject("Config")`

+You can encrypt the configuration values and this is explained in [Azure Documentation](https://azure.microsoft.com/en-us/documentation/articles/service-fabric-application-secret-management/).